Detox Do’s and Don’ts

 Avoid the Bad Guys

-Substances that interfere with proper liver function include caffeine, alcohol, cigarette smoke, saturated fat and charcoal-barbecued meat.
+Substances that interfere with proper liver function include caffeine, alcohol, cigarette smoke, Saturated fats should be avoided wherever possible as they increase the amount of cholesterol in the blood and increase the risk of developing heart disease…. and charcoal-barbecued meat.
 Needless to say, you need to avoid these during your detox.
 It is not always easy to give up caffeine, and you may experience withdrawal symptoms such as headaches when you stop drinking coffee and tea.
 However, any withdrawal symptoms should disappear within a few days.
 If you want to have a hot drink, the best alternatives are herbal coffees and teas.
 I am partial to Rooibos (redbush) tea and Teeccino herbal coffee (available from healthfood shops).

 Another important factor in supporting your detoxification pathways is to maintain the right acid-alkaline balance in your body by decreasing acidity.
 That’s why my detox diet plan includes plenty of fresh fruits and vegetables (foods which are alkaline-forming) and no meats or cheeses (foods which are acid-forming).